giprim/githubRepo/README.md

 ## Please Note

-git authenication key is required in other to view this project.
+git authenication key is required in order to query endpoint and view this project.